Security Guide

 • Who is the technical point of contact?

-• How does debrief/reporting work?
+• How will debriefing/reporting work?

 • How are findings prioritized internally?

-Decisions to make beforehand
+Decisions you should make beforehand

-• Depth vs breadth: a few systems deep, or many systems shallow?
+prefer a few systems deep, or many systems shallow?

 • Technical focus: web, network, cloud, or combined?